binerogroup/documentation/_sources/getting-started/managing-your-cloud/account-management-portal.rst.txt

 - Login (using single sign on) to the `cloud management portal <cloud-management-portal>`__.

-- Change your company information (for instance addresses)
+- Change your company information (for example addresses)

 - See your invoices.